Friday, May 31, 2024

 Look.
 I don't particularly care if Harrison Butker comes out and says Copernicus and Joe Biden should burn in hell side-by-side, or that any woman who chooses a career over staying at home and birthin' babies should be cast into outer darkness.
 There will always be people out there like that.
 And in most cases, thank God, they will be more a curiosity than a menace.

-The menace comes from those who believe anyone who speaks out against the Harrison Butkers are a menace.
-They are not, and that is a dangerous path to tread.
+The menace comes from those who believe anyone who speaks out against the Harrison Butkers is a menace.
+They are not, and suggesting they are -- that they're evil simply because they disagree -- is a dangerous path to tread.
 History is rife with examples of what happens when that sort of mindset gains power, and those examples are always stained with the blood of innocents.

 And that's MY opinion, man.